tcdvm/vetophthovuepress/notes/orbit/orbit.md

 Retrobulbar inflammation can be generalized (cellulitis) or organized (abscess) to the tissues behind the globe.
 Both can result in significant exophthalmia.
 Pain is most often noted when opening (or trying to open) the mouth as the ramus of the mandible will extend into the orbit on opening and this results in significant discomfort with cellulitis (i.e. moving a bone into inflammed tissues is going to hurt).
 The orbital or periorbital tissues may also be painful upon palpation and  the surrounding tissue around the eye such as the conjunctiva may also be inflammed or significantly swollen (chemotic).

 The source of the inflammation can be from organisms that enter behind the eye from a bone or stick that punctures through the pterygoid muscle behind the last molar, from infected molar roots, or from other neighboring structures (e.g. nose & ear - probably would have to be pretty significant if it crosses through all the neigboring structures or bone).
-Additionally, it's thought that hematogenous spread is also possible - where are how this happens is unknown.
+Additionally, it's thought that hematogenous spread is also possible - where or how this happens is unknown.

 Definitive diagnosis usually requres with imaging and getting a sample that is deemed infected or solely inflammatory.
 A high index of suspicion for cellulitis should be held if the history and clinical signs are consistent with what is noted [in the table above under the "inflammatory" column](#clinical-approach-to-exophthalmia) but neoplasia should always also be a differential.